Key Stage 1 Curriculum

 In KS1, PE is planned on a long term yearly cycle, which ensures the breadth of the areas of the National Curriculum 2014 are covered.
-We use specialist teachers such as Derby County Football in the Community Trust coaches to enhance the children's learning experiences.
+We use specialist teachers such as Derby County Football in the Community Trust and Primary Stars coaches to enhance the children's learning experiences.

 It is a legal requirement that R.E. is taught but parents have the right to withdraw their child from these lessons after discussion with the Headteacher.